cabforum/smime/SBR.md

 b. `keyUsage` (MUST be present)

    This extension MUST be marked critical.
 Bit positions for `keyCertSign` and `cRLSign` MUST be set.
-If the Root CA Private Key is used for signing OCSP responses, then the `digitalSignature` bit MUST be set.
+If the Root CA Key Pair's Private Key is used for signing OCSP responses, then the `digitalSignature` bit MUST be set.

 c. `certificatePolicies` (SHOULD NOT be present)